zeeshanasim78/PIAIC-Work/Web-3.0/Quarter-2/Hack-Zero/cloudinary-app/README.md

 - Drop-in Upload Widget
   ...all at scale with Cloudinary

+Step # 1(a) : Use the command to createa a new Project npx create-next-app@latest cloudinary-app .
+Set the default options for the project.

-Step # 1 : To install cloudinary use command : npm install next-cloudinary
+Step # 1(b) Install the Cloudinary.
+To install cloudinary use command : npm install next-cloudinary

 Step # 2 : Add a .env file in the project.
 Add following code in that file NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME="<Your Cloud Name>"